-Made of a single piece of timber without using a lathe.
+Made from a single piece of timber without using a lathe.
 It was cut with a table saw and a very simple jig that had to be built for that project.
 The spire is 88 cm tall (~ 35 inches), its peak isn’t sharp but if it was the spire would be 35 cm taller (another 13 3/4″) and that way it would form a perfect cone.
 This project was inspired by The Spire of Dublin and it’s also made in Ireland.
 It must be very Irish to build spires, I guess.

 As mentioned, the jig I built for the project was simple.
 It was just a thick board with a smaller wooden arm attached to each end.
 Those 2 arms were fixed at an angle to facilitate the rotation of the workpiece.
 Since the board was longer than the post (and I didn’t want to cut it) I had to use some wooden shims.
 I marked the centre points and drove screws into the top and the bottom, making sure they weren’t fully threaded.